DETAILED ACTION

 However, Livne teaches a footwear structure wherein “a portion of a protuberance occupies at least 80% of” a “recess area or volume”; para 75.

-It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains to have modified the footwear structure of Zanzani such that a volume ratio of an interior surface of each of the plurality of recesses to an outer surface of each of the plurality of sole locking inserts is within the range of 0.75 to 0.99 in order to yield the predictable result of providing each recess large enough to receive each respective insert therein while also permitting a range of manufacturing tolerance in insert size and/or position.
+It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains to have modified the modified Zanzani such that a volume ratio of an interior surface of each of the plurality of recesses to an outer surface of each of the plurality of sole locking inserts is within the range of 0.75 to 0.99 in order to yield the predictable result of providing each recess large enough to receive each respective insert therein while also permitting a range of manufacturing tolerance in insert size and/or position.

 Regarding claim 15: